 They are great protectors and will protect anything under their care, including children, other pets, and their human families.
 This dog is, however, known to be docile, calm, and quiet.

-Due to their working nature, the Pyrenean Mastiff but be exercised properly.
+Due to their working nature, the Pyrenean Mastiff but be appropriately exercised.
 When bored, Pyrenean Mastiff can become very unhappy.
 Taking this dog for walks and keeping them around with you would be the best idea to keep them happy.

 Pyrenean Mastiffs are large dogs with weights of up to 240 pounds and a height of up to 31 inches tall.